-Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
+ISO draws attention to the possibility that the implementation of this document may involve the use of (a) patent(s).
+ISO takes no position concerning the evidence, validity or applicability of any claimed patent rights in respect thereof.
+As of the date of publication of this document, ISO had not received notice of (a) patent(s) which may be required to implement this document.
+However, implementers are cautioned that this may not represent the latest information, which may be obtained from the patent database available at www.iso.org/patents.
 ISO shall not be held responsible for identifying any or all such patent rights.
-Details of any patent rights identified during the development of the document will be in the Introduction and/or on the ISO list of patent declarations received (see www.iso.org/patents).

 Any trade name used in this document is information given for the convenience of users and does not constitute an endorsement.